moverseai/rerun-animation/docs/content/docs/config/index.md

 ---
-title: "Command Line Interface"
+title: "Configuration"
-description: "Learn how to use the rerun-animation tools."
+description: "Learn how to configure the `rerun-animation` package."
 date: 2024-01-02 # used for ordering, most recent == first
 layout: simple